Malay phonology: Stress

 Malay has light stress that falls on either the final or penultimate syllable, depending on regional variations as well as the presence of the schwa (/ə/) in a word.
 It is generally the penultimate syllable that is stressed, unless its vowel is a schwa /ə/.
 If the penult has a schwa, then stress moves to the ante-penultimate syllable if there is one, even if that syllable has a schwa as well; if the word is disyllabic, the stress is final.
 In disyllabic words with a closed penultimate syllable, such as tinggal ('stay') and rantai ('chain'), stress falls on the penult.

 However, there is some disagreement among linguists over whether stress is phonemic (unpredictable), with some analyses suggesting that there is no underlying stress in Malay.

 Rhythm

 The classification of languages based on rhythm can be problematic.
 Nevertheless, acoustic measurements suggest that Malay has more syllable-based rhythm than British English, even though doubts remain about whether the syllable is the appropriate unit for the study of Malay prosody.

 Syllable structure

 Most of the native lexicon is based on disyllabic root morphemes, with a small percentage of monosyllabic and trisyllabic roots.
 However, with the widespread occurrence of prefixes and suffixes, many words of five or more syllables are found.

 Syllables are basically consonant–vowel–consonant (CVC), where the V is a monophthong and the final C may be an approximant, either /w/ or /j/.
 (See the discussion of diphthongs above.)

 Baku pronunciation in Malaysia and Singapore

+In an effort to further standardize Malay across political boundaries after having done so in other aspects such as with spelling with the 1972 spelling reform, the artificial Baku standard of pronunciation which follows a "pronounce as spelt" guide to pronunciation was introduced and started being implemented in Malaysia in the year 1988.
+Starting in 1993, schools were ordered to use it in lessons and examinations, and students were only allowed to answer oral tests with Baku pronunciation.
+This effort ceased in 2000 with a government circular ordering its replacement in schools in favour of "common pronunciation" (sebutan biasa).
+The Malaysian Minister of Education later said that this move was done because Baku pronunciation was "different from the pronunciation commonly used by the people of this country", although some believe it had more political motivations as one of the biggest proponents of Baku pronunciation at the time, Anwar Ibrahim, had just been sacked from his position as Deputy Prime Minister just two years earlier in 1998.